 - "Pop!"
 Goes the Human: Guy Gardner's energy discharge leaves his thoracic cage half exposed (he got better though).

-- Reimagining the Artifact: This arc provides the explanation for the decades old "yellow weakness" of the Lantern rings, saying that Parallax imprisonment within the main lantern in OA was the reason for it.
+- This arc provides the explanation for the decades old "yellow weakness" of the Lantern rings, saying that Parallax imprisonment within the main lantern in Oa was the reason for it.
 After this story, the yellow weakness continued, but it wasn't as important.